-A. Grievance Process One for Complaints of Unlawful Harassment, Discrimination, and Sex-Based Misconduct Except for Formal Title IX Sexual Harassment Complaints ("Grievance Process 1"), set forth in section X of this Policy; and a.
-All reports of Sex-Based Misconduct which do not meet the requirements of a Formal Title IX Sexual
+A. Grievance Process One for Complaints of Unlawful Harassment, Discrimination, and Sex-Based Misconduct Except for Formal Title IX Sexual Harassment Complaints ("Grievance Process 1"), set forth in section X of this Policy; and

 B. Grievance Process Two for Formal Title IX Sexual Harassment Complaints (Grievance Process 2"), set forth in section XI of this Policy.